kimblev/kri-com/README.md

 -- Set proper config_sync_directory: $settings['config_sync_directory'] = '../config/sync';
 -- Add migrate db to $databases array: $databases['migrate']['default']
 - [x] Export and store configuration at this point
+- [x] Set up D7 site database
+    : My ISP seems to block connection to a DB on the internet so I set up a copy on localhost using port 3307
+    - Download DB from live lite with Backup Migrate
+    - upload to D& copy at kyi7.vardaman.com
+    - Remove extra product reference from Product Displays
+    - Download that DB and upload to DB in localhost

 ### Contrib module installation
+- [] Install necessary modules per module audit
+- [] Sync activated modules with D7 site
+- [] Export and store configuration

 ## Random commands